hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 - Eliminated players **may** be enlisted as referees, mappool playtesters, and/or replay creators.
 - Staff with any role not listed here, **may not** play in a badged tournament — any doubts should be raised to the [account support team](/wiki/People/Account_support_team) via [tournaments@ppy.sh](mailto:tournaments@ppy.sh).
 - Any staff involved in the operation of a tournament in any capacity **must not** be currently restricted.

-Users under an active tournament ban are expected to disclose their tournament ban status to any officially supported tournament they intend to help with.
-They **may** be enlisted as streamers, commentators, or graphic designers at the host's discretion, but we encourage careful consideration of such choices as said individuals have already infringed upon the rules once (or more).
-They **may not** act as any other staff role UNLESS the host requests an exemption for them when sending in their initial request for support.
-The account support team will then assess these on a case-by-case basis with the user's history in mind.
+- Users under an active tournament ban **must** disclose their tournament ban status to any officially supported tournament they intend to help with.

 At the support team's discretion, staff members whose conduct directly results in a tournament losing its official support may not fulfil the same roles in, nor be the host or admin of, another officially-supported tournament for at least 4 months.
 In the event a staffing ban is applied to a user, they will be informed directly through the [tournament team](mailto:tournaments@ppy.sh).